john-science/python_for_scientists/classes/01_control_statements/lecture_01.5.md

     else:
         print("I demand spam!")

-Without that `pass` statement, the `elif` block would be empty, and Python would throw an error.
+Without that `pass` statement the `elif` block would be empty and Python would throw an error.
 Try that and prove that to yourself.

 ### Indentation